yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 sBytes := sigAsn1.S.Bytes
 {{</highlight>}}

 The S Value from GCP KMS maybe over the half N of secp256k, we need to adjust it to match the Ethereum standard.
 Then adjust the length of R and S bytes to fit 32 bytes each.
 The final step is to calculate to V value by recovering the public key.
-The V value is zero if the recovered public key is match the public key from GCP KMS otherwise V value is one.
+The V value is zero if the recovered public key matches the public key from GCP KMS otherwise V value should be one.
 If you think about different chain for the V value, it will be adjusted by `WithSignature` when you given a different chain id into the `Signer`.

 {{<highlight go>}}
 var secp256k1N = crypto.S256().Params().N